DSD-resilience/DSD-resilience/README.md

 - 👋 We help people understand and use data models.
 - 👀 Key areas of research and development are statistics, AI-ML, and cyber resiliency.
 - 🌱 Analyze your data with R, Python and SQL in order to find valuable insights.
-- 💞️ Machine learning and AI can be applied for strategic insights, statistical analysis and for data cleaning.
+- 💞️ Machine learning and AI can be applied to data cleaning, statistical analysis and data models in order to rapidly inform strategy.
 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries.
 - 😄 Dad Joke of the Day: How much does it cost Santa to park his sleigh?
 Nothing, it's on the house.
 - 😎 Bonus Dad Joke: I am reading a book on anti-gravity.
 It's impossible to put down.